-A period, also known as menstruation, is when a woman sheds blood and tissue from the lining of her uterus through her vagina.
+A period, also known as menstruation, is when a person sheds blood and tissue from the lining of their uterus through their vagina.

 How often should I expect to get my period?

-Periods vary from woman to woman but usually occur monthly.
-Some women have their period every 21 days and some have it every 35 days.
+Periods vary from person to person but usually occur monthly.
+Some menstruating individuals have their period every 21 days and some have it every 35 days.
 Although there is considerable variation in periods, if you are getting your period more frequently than every 3 weeks or less frequently than every 5-6 weeks, you may want to check in with your doctor.

 How many days should I expect to have my period?

-Not only is every woman different but every period can be different too.
+Not only is every person different but every period can be different too.
 Some periods are longer or shorter than others.
 Typically, bleeding lasts anywhere from 2 to 7 days.
+Spotting can also occur.

 What are some of the symptoms that can happen when I have my period?